uf-mil/mil/docs/reference/alarms.md

 **Alarm System Logic**

 The alarm system's functionality is more intricate than that of a typical ROS service, which usually manages operations of base types (ints, strings, etc).
-In this scenario, the alarm's service server is engineered to manage the tasks of updating, querying, and processing alarm data.
+In this scenario, the alarm's service server is engineered to manage the tasks of updating, querying, and processing an alarm object.
 ROS alarms encompass two distinct types of clients: the alarm broadcaster and the alarm listener.
 The broadcaster initializes and triggers alarms in response to errors or changes, while the listener monitors the broadcaster's activity and activates designated a callback function when alarms are raised.
 The callback function should handle the error or change appropriately.

 To peruse the detailed alarm system code, refer to the repository: [https://github.com/uf-mil/mil/tree/master/mil_common/ros_alarms](https://github.com/uf-mil/mil/tree/master/mil_common/ros_alarms)